esp-rs/no_std-training/book/src/03_5_http_client.md

 println!("Wi-Fi set_configuration returned {:?}", res);
 ```

-✅ Start Wi-Fi controller, scan the available networks, and we try to connect to the one we setted.
+✅ Start the Wi-Fi controller, scan the available networks, and try to connect to the one we set.
 ```rust,ignore
 controller.start().unwrap();
 println!("Is wifi started: {:?}", controller.is_started());